becxer/wikilite/README.md

 ##History

-[wikilite-0.0.2] YongJunKim, HyeokOh, SeoHyeonBaek has remaked wikilte with node.js and kick out php.
+[wikilite-0.0.2] YongJunKim, HyeokOh, SeoHyeonBaek has remaked with node.js and kick out php.

 [wikilite-0.0.1] SeoHyeonBaek established with codeigniter